nashville-software-school/Vue-Workshop/project-vault/budgeting-app_CBN.md

 ## Part 1

-1. Create a new app using `vue create matching-game` and add Vuetify using `vue add vuetify`
+1. Create a new app using `vue create monthly-budget` and add Vuetify using `vue add vuetify`
 1. In `App.vue` add 2 data properties for `annualIncome` and `monthlyExpenses`.
 Initialize them to zero and an empty array respectively
 1. Create an `AnnualIncome.vue` component and have it accept a prop of `annualAmount`.
 Add a card with an input to its template and bind `annualAmount` to the input's `v-model`
 1. Add the `AnnualIncome` component to the `App.vue` template and pass in `annualIncome` as props